1300 new homes, no social rented

 This is not a planning application that deserves approval, by any measure.
 Southwark’s planning committee came close to throwing out Delancey’s shopping centre application; it should make no mistake this time and send Grosvenor and its dreadful planning application packing.

-You can help by objecting to the application, either by following this link or by using the automated objection form below with our suggested wording.
+You can help by objecting to the application, by following this link.